Testing for efficacy

 As described elsewhere on this website, any cancer therapy will, at best, only work for a subset of patients.

 Cancer is a highly variable disease; each patient’s cancer will have a unique genetic make-up which will also continue to evolve.
-A therapy therefore only works if it "matches” a patient’s cancer biology in the intended manner and until resistant cells have evolved and started to grow.
+A therapy therefore only works if it "matches” a patient’s cancer biology in the intended manner and until resistant cells have evolved.

 Personalised medicine